ArnesSI/collectd-python-shower/README.md

 ## <a name="formatting"></a>Value formatting

-TODO
+Sometimes the values in output are not pure numbers but might contain some prefixes such as 5Gbit/s or 100kbit/s.
+You can use Formatter configuration options to translate these values into normal numbers.

+The following formatting functions are available:

+### multiplier2int

+Converts SI metric prefixes.
+1.5k becomes 1500, 100m becomes 0.1.

+### Writing your own

+You'll need to write a function in `formatters.py`.
+The function takes the value as parsed by TextFSM template or captured by regex and must return a float.

 ## Contributing

 Any suggestions, issues, bug reports or improvements are welcome.
-Use GitHub's issue tracker for that.
+Use GitHub's [issue tracker](https://github.com/ArnesSI/collectd-python-shower/issues) for that.

-Especially welcome are pull requests with additional templates.
+Especially welcome are pull requests with additional templates or formatters :)